 Each challenge is an opportunity for transformation.
-Every person who crosses your path, no matter their role in your life, is a teacher in disguise.
-The Universe, in its infinite wisdom, brings people into our lives not to hurt us, but to help us grow.
+Every person who crosses our path, no matter their role in our life, is a teacher in disguise.
+In its infinite wisdom, the Universe brings people into our lives not to hurt us, but to help us grow.

 When we focus on the lesson, not the person, we reclaim our power.
 We take the driver’s seat in our journey of growth, healing, and self-discovery.
 We learn to navigate life’s storms with grace, resilience, and wisdom, and most of all, we are far less likely to repeat the cycle.

-Finally, always remember that you are not alone on this journey.
+Remember that we are not alone on this journey.
 Reach out and ask for support from trusted friends, family, or professionals when needed.
 Share your experiences, express your feelings, and let the collective wisdom of others guide you when the path seems unclear.

 It is important to be compassionate, kind, and patient with yourself during this process.
 Extracting lessons from painful experiences isn’t a quick or easy task.
 But as you continue on this path, you’ll find that the lessons you learn are the keys to a more authentic, fulfilling, and peaceful life.